sciaca/zzzz/README.md

     If appendData Then
         ImportOneReport = rowCount & " rows appended"
-    Else
+        If skipHeader Then ImportOneReport = ImportOneReport & "; source header removed" Else
         ImportOneReport = rowCount & " rows x " & columnCount & " columns replaced"
     End If